 When the fun stops, stop!
 Remember that?
-That’s the safety advice for the whole UK gambling industry, and it’s very good advice.
+That’s the safety advice for the whole European gambling industry, and it’s very good advice.
 One way to keep things fun is to have regular breaks to… maybe watch a movie!
 If you do you might want to check out these titles, which have great gambling scenes or themes.

 1 – House of Games